Aravind-27/web-scraping-on-jio-saavn/README.md

 # web-scraping-on-jio-saavn
-python script for scraping desied list of albums from saavn
+python script for scraping desired list of albums from saavn